-Field Description IDC Users User User ID of the active IDC user.
-IDC ID Identification of the IDC for the session.
-Version Version of the IDC.
-Address IP address of the IDC client machine.
-Location Cisco IPICS location of the IDC user.
-Belongs To Ops view to which the IDC user belongs.
-Last Activity Date and time of the last IDC activity.
-Mobile Users User User ID of the active mobile client user.
-Mobile ID Identification of the mobile client for the session.
-Version Version of the mobile client.
+Field Description Version Version of the mobile client.
 Address IP address of the mobile client.
 Location Cisco IPICS location of the mobile client.
 Last Activity Date and time of the last mobile client activity.
 Cisco Unified IP Phone Users User Name or user ID of the active Cisco Unified IP Phone user.
 Digit ID Digit identification number of the active Cisco Unified IP Phone user.
 Location Location of the active Cisco Unified IP Phone user.
 Active Indicates whether the Cisco Unified IP Phone user is currently active.
 Remote Indicates whether the Cisco Unified IP Phone user is dialed in using a remote connection.
 Dialed-in Users User Name or user ID of the active dialed-in user.
 Dial Number Number that the user dialed when dialing in to Cisco IPICS.
-Digit ID Digit identification of the active dialed-in user.
-Type Type of talk group.
+Digit ID Digit identification of the active dialed-in user. Туре Type of talk group.
 This field is empty if the user is dialed in but has not joined any talk group.
 Type can indicate one of the following resources: • Channel • VTG Talk Group Name of the talk group (channel or VTG) that the user has joined.
 This field is empty if the user is dialed in but has not joined any talk group.
+Status Status of the dialed-in user and can be one of the following statuses: Not Joined-The user is dialed in but has not joined a characteristic vTG. • Listening-The user is dialed in and has joined a channel or VTG and is listening to that channel or VTG. • Talking-The user is dialed in, has joined a channel or VTG, and is currently talking (pressing the PTT button) on that channel or VTG.

-Table 2-22 Active Users Window Fields (continued)
+Table 2-30 Active Users Window Fields (continued)